7RU7H/Archive/Brain-Hacking/Philosophy/NOPSEC-101.md

 # NOPSEC 101

 The purpose of writing and refining this page is excise of trying to write well and write short essays about complex topics.
+I would the first person any room to enjoy the minutia of the almost perfect OPSEC system.

+Short essays

+TLDR:
+Premise -> OPSEC is very expensive and form a NOPSEC perspective has weird issues at a micro and macro scale that in the long term result that misaligned from the original objective.

+PURPOSE

+References
+Appendix

+OPSEC
+Propose NOPSEC as joke and superset of OPSEC

+To begin abstractly, consider a informational reference frame which has the properties of causality, entropy and negentropy exists.

+Locard's Principal of Exchange applied

+OPSEC is use to achieve an outcome with the least moves possibles that must be the least visible possible, with the least relational data points that as cluster could be interpreted as the cause of action.

+NOPSEC is where you can use OPSEC, it is just appreciation that the least moves possibles with the least visibility affect on the environment for a result is not always plausably possible.

+Then inversely ... and excessively materialise

+Cheating at snooker.
+How can you play snooker in with OPSEC?
+Proxies?
+- Just moved the problem to another vector with more human mistakes and issues to avoid using technology
+- And if you use technological proxy like a special gun that fires a special bullet that can knock the Black ball in, you have the technical debt of R&D, Manufacture, Training, Disposal, Implanting and maintain persistence, Access control management for development ... and that is before making the shot.
+For the
+Post action analytical costs for concerned sides are huge.

+The amount of Locard Principle of Exchange creation is shifted to more secure areas of the environment that if that burnt before or after ...

+Fallacy of attribution is that is there is only some many combinations of who did anything that OPSEC become mathematically just psychological gaming of OPSEC user to help stave of flight responses?

+If you can use NOPSEC you can walk into the room exchange information to allow you then move the ball in front of all witnesses and leave.
+You had to have the correct information and payload delivery in the first place to be there, do execute the task and be able to leave.

+Recursive acknowledgement of participant games - X knows that Y knows that X knows each both know A and have proof that opposition knows about A.

+OPSEC - why is cant do what NOPSEC can,

+NOPSEC

+Examples

+Conclusion

 NOPSEC != [OopSec](https://www.youtube.com/watch?v=StSLxFbVz0M) and is the argument for inverse of [[OPSEC]] and bettering your OPSEC be being more conscious of is affect on your campaigns, life, etc. OPSEC is not secrecy.
 OPSEC is a set of ideals on top a lot tools that obfuscate whether you operational secure - just because did not say X you still tacitly said Y. Locard's Principle of exchange always exist.
 NOPSEC and OPSEC are not for everyone.
 Do you have a working Quantum Computer and the staff to analyse and store complex states that very few people can understand?
 No, even if you did, good luck.
+This is also the result of not having tendencies to want Hacking other people or a working Quantum Computer or the budget.

 This page is like saying game hacking more powerful than getting someone else to play the game so you do not have culpability.
 The informational state of the game is changed, the useful idiot you got to play the game still has to play the game like everyone else - just more sneaky.